 - Make or break: BIM proficiency

 Let’s get down to brass tacks.
-Building information modelling is on a serious growth spurt.
+Building information modeling is on a serious growth spurt.
 Allied Marketing Research states that the BIM market size was valued at €4,5 billion in 2019 and is projected to reach €13,7 billion by 2027.
 That's a whopping compound annual growth rate (CAGR) of 15.2% from 2020 to 2027.
-However, these estimations were made pre-COVID and the number is likely to be higher than previously anticipated.

 Construction isn’t slowing down.
 Neither is the demand for building products.
-In fact, the UN Department of Economic and Social Affairs projects that we’ll build 230 billion square metres in new construction by 2060.
-That’s equivalent to one Paris every week, one New York City every 34 days or roughly one Tokyo each quarter.
+In fact, the UN Department of Economic and Social Affairs projects that we’ll build 230 billion square meters in new construction by 2060.
+That’s equivalent to one Paris every week, one New York City every 34 days, or roughly one Tokyo each quarter.
 Bah!

 Such a dramatic uptick in stock doesn't just put immense pressure on our planet and public funds – but also on manufacturers to manufacture enough products and on time.
 So, public clients and designers are starting to look at BIM as the resource-efficient solution to the problem.
 And what will they need now – and even more so in the future?
 That’s right: access to manufacturer-specific BIM objects.

 BIM technology has been a driving force in developing the way assets are built.
 Whether you’re an architect, manufacturer, or designer, it’s increasingly likely that your peers are using BIM or could be expected to use it in the near future.

 The rate of BIM uptake in the construction and industrial sectors has accelerated over recent years.
 Statistica states that UK construction professionals using the tool have risen from 13% in 2011 to 73% in 2020.
 In Japan, 54% of professionals have used it.